Centre should not go against federal structure of Constitution: Kerala CM | Law-Order

 The apex court had said no permanent structure would be allowed within such zones and said if the local law or other rules provide for an ESZ of more than one km then the earlier provision would continue to apply.

-The other issues he touched upon in his speech was the increase in allocation of funds under PMAY for urban and rural projects, timely completion of national highway development, approve Kerala's air-rail projects, provide technical and financial support to improve coastal protection and review the cut in kerosene quota as the same was adversely affecting fishermen.
+The other issues he touched upon in his speech were the increase in allocation of funds under Pradhan Mantri Awas Yojana (PMAY) for urban and rural projects, timely completion of national highway development, early clearance of Kerala's air-rail traffic proposals, and review the cut in kerosene quota as the same was adversely affecting fishermen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)